Poker Basics, Poker Strategy

 On the other hand, your opponents will often actually have a better hand than yours, but folding might be hard, exactly because potential draws might play the hand the same way.

-Playing pocket Aces multiway is a science of its own, and avoiding such spots is one of the key reasons we recommend playing Aces aggressively before the flop whenever possible.
+Playing pocket Aces multiway is a science of its own, and avoiding such spots is one of the primary reasons to play Aces aggressively before the flop whenever possible.

 When you do find yourself playing a multiway pot with pocket Aces, trying to identify your opponents’ playing styles can be key.